-where $r$ is the radius of the field point, $r_{\text{ref}}$ is a reference radius, and $k$ is a smoothing parameter to control for a more continuous or discrete transition. $r_{\text{ref}}$ is typically chosen to be the maximum altitude of the training bounds and the recommended value of $k$ is 2.
-This heuristic choice balances assurance that the model will quickly transition to the analytic model outside the training data without applying the transition too rapidly that it changes gradient of the potential and introduces error into the acceleration predictions.
-A visualization of these evolving weights are shown in Figure~\ref{fig:boundary_condition_concept}.
+where $r$ is the distance to the test point, $r_{\text{ref}}$ is a reference radius, and $k$ is a smoothing parameter which controls the sharpness of the transition.

-Equation~\eqref{eq:transition_fcn} enforces that the PINN-GM must smoothly transition into a known boundary condition past the reference altitude $r_{\text{ref}}$.
-In this way, the machine learning model can leverage the modeling flexibility of the neural network to represent complex regions of the gravity field near the body for which the boundary condition is irrelevant, but then smoothly decrease the network's responsibility in the limit as the model approaches the boundary.
+Equation~\eqref{eq:model_blend} takes inspiration from Reference~\citenum{zhuMachineLearningMetal2020} which introduced the idea that PINNs can enforce physics compliance through other mechanisms than terms in their loss function.
+Explicitly, Reference~\citenum{zhuMachineLearningMetal2020} proposed the use of smooth, differentiable forms of the Heaviside function placed at the boundary to forcibly transition neural network outputs towards the known values.

-For the gravity modeling problem, there exists multiple ways in which this design choice can manifest.
-In the limit of $r \rightarrow \infty$, the potential decays to zero as discussed in Section~\ref{sec:proxy_potential}.
-However, setting $U_{\text{BC}} = 0$ and $r_{\text{ref}} = \infty$ in Equation~\eqref{eq:model_blend} is not practical as it demands the neural network must learn a model of the potential for the entire domain $r \in [0, \infty)$.
-A more useful choice is to leverage insights from the spherical harmonic gravity model and recognize that high frequency components of the gravitational potential decay to zero more quickly than the point mass contribution at high altitudes. i.e.\
+In the case of gravity modeling, the most obvious boundary condition exists in the limit as $r \rightarrow \infty$, where the potential decays to zero.
+Setting $U_{\text{BC}} = 0$ and $r_{\text{ref}} = \infty$ in Equation~\eqref{eq:model_blend}, however, is not practical, as it demands that the neural network must learn a model of the potential for the entire domain $r \in [0, \infty)$.
+A more useful choice is to leverage insights from the spherical harmonic gravity model and recognize that high frequency components of the gravitational potential decay to zero more quickly than the point mass contribution at high altitudes --- i.e.\